Otriggad/Premiere-Lazy-Sorter/README.md

 The config.txt file can be modified to your liking and is stored in `~/Documents/LazySort/config.txt`

 Each line holds 3 segments: The bin name, included extensions for said bin and desired labelcolor for said bin.
-Each segment is seperated by symbol `"|"`.
-The extension list is seperated by `" "` (spaces).
+Each segment is separated by symbol `"|"`.
+The extension list is separated by `" "` (spaces).

 ![segments](https://i.imgur.com/TmVO1R0.png)